nuagenetworks/vis-graphs/README.md

 __bottomColumn__ (string) the name of the column to use for the data below port icon, example: `"bottomColumn": "type"`

 __portColor__ (object) define the criteria to show the color of each port icon as per defined condition.
+If `getColor` function is provided getColor is used to determine the color for the port.
 E.g -

 ```javascript
 "portColor": {